TheMasterofBlubb/ASM-Redux/README.md

 If you stumbled upon this : Welcome to my first ever Github repo ;)

-This is a small rewrite of the ASM (Arma Server Monitor) originally by Fred
+This is a small rewrite of the ASM (Arma Server Monitor) originally by Fred41

 Sadly i cant tell wich Version is originally was, but its the only one where i got a matching Feature set in the RV_Extension and Monitor Application.